-One of the most significant hurdles in implementing a successful digital strategy is a lack of common understanding around digital tools, processes and goals.
+As we dive into the summer months, it’s often a good moment to step back and look at the bigger picture.
+How are we doing?
+What are our biggest challenges to success?
+One of the most significant hurdles in implementing a successful digital strategy is a lack of a common understanding of digital tools, processes, and goals.
 This is why cross-functional collaboration is key to a successful digital strategy.

 A digital strategy is only as strong as the perspectives that are brought in to create it.
 Without the development team, the communications team may not know where donors are receiving information.
 Without program teams, the communications team doesn’t have the content they need to share the stories of their work on the ground.
 And finally, without executive support, a digital program is unlikely to get off the ground.

 Getting buy-in from disparate teams—each motivated by their own goals and perspectives—is of course easier said than done.
 Often, the buy-in process is confounded even further by a lack of understanding of the digital space.
 How can the communications team successfully overcome these challenges when it comes to socializing and implementing a digital strategy?

 If there is a moment this summer to regroup and realign your strategy, here are some of the biggest things I’d recommend focusing on.

 As mentioned, one of the biggest hurdles in creating successful digital strategies is the challenges around understanding digital tools, processes and goals.
 Often, knowledge of the digital landscape varies widely throughout an organization and so trying to provide this education, while developing your digital strategy, can result in frustration.